|Values are valid only on day of printing.|

 Valcyte (valganciclovir) is an oral prodrug of ganciclovir ester.
 It is immediately converted to ganciclovir once it enters the bloodstream.
 The oral dose is designed to deliver ganciclovir equivalent to intravenous ganciclovir at 5 mg/kg.

 Trough: 1.0-3.0 mcg/mL

 Peak: 3.0-12.5 mcg/mL

 Serum concentrations of ganciclovir do not correlate well to toxicity or efficacy.
 Peak and trough levels provided are representative of typical serum concentrations seen during therapy, but individual values must be interpreted in conjunction with the clinical status of the individual patient and the specific characteristics of the infecting microorganism.

 Usage should be discontinued if absolute neutropenia develops.

-1. Perrottet N, Decosterd LA, Meylan P, et al: Valganciclovir in adult solid organ transplant recipients: paharmacokinetic and pharmacodynamic characteristics and clinical interpretation of plasma concentration measurements.
+1. Perrottet N, Decosterd LA, Meylan P, et al: Valganciclovir in adult solid organ transplant recipients: pharmacokinetic and pharmacodynamic characteristics and clinical interpretation of plasma concentration measurements.
 Clin Pharmacokinet 2009;48(6):399-418

-2. Uges D: Therapeutic and toxic drug concentrations, The International Association of Forensic Toxicologists.
-Dec 2009.
-Retrieved 12/09; Available from URL: www.tiaft.org
+2. Uges D: Therapeutic and toxic drug concentrations.
+In The International Association of Forensic Toxicologists.
+2009 Dec.
+Available from URL: www.tiaft.org